ankowals/saf/README.md

 To pass multiple parameters to the test one can use tables.
 Of course step def needs to support it.

-As can be seen test data/expected data can be either hardcoded in the feature file or taken from configruation file.
+As can be seen test data/expected data can be either hardcoded in the feature file or taken from a configruation file.

 It is up to the tester to decide which approach to choose.